InnoIPA/EXMU-X261-usermanual/tocs/4.FAQ/FAQ.md

 xmutil loadapp <dpu accelerate application name>
 ```

-# At first boot into system, what's the account name? password?
+# For first time boot, what is the login account and password?
 Account name is `petalinux`.
 And you can set a new password at first time.

 # How to access USB?
-You can use command `sudo su` to switch into the `root mode` to access USB.
+You can use the command `sudo su` to switch mode to `root` for accessing USB.

 ![usb-access](./fig/usb-access.png)